Akshay-Katariya/run-my-emulator/README.md

 # Simple command line utility to run Android emulator

+Have you created multiple simulators?

+Do you open Android Studio to run your desired simulator?

+Do I have a solution now ✅ 💯﹪

 #### Running the script

 Just clone the repo and place the script wherever you like!

     sh run.sh

 Use [gitbash](https://git-scm.com/download/win) to execute bash file on windows
-OR
+OR.
 `bash run.sh //inside command prompt`